PiyushSCodes/finance-tracker/README.md

 ### `npm install @reduxjs/toolkit`

-2. Create a slice for managing the state of the transactions.
+2. Create slice for managing the state of the transactions and category.

 3. Use the configureStore function from the Reduxjs Toolkit to create a Redux store.